LanikSJ/homebrew-tap/README.md

 ## Description

-This is my Homebrew 🍻 Tap where you'll find my custom Casks and Formulae
+This is my Homebrew 🍻 Tap where you'll find my custom Casks and Formulae.

 ## Install